jplindstrom/p5-autobox-Transform/README.md

         ->map_by("author")
         ->map_by("name")->uniq->sort->join(", ");

+## Transforming lists of objects vs list of hashrefs

+map\_by, grep\_by etc are called the same way regardless of whether the list contains objects or hashrefs.
+The items in the list must all be either objects or hashrefs.

+If the array contains objects, a method is called on each object (possibly with the arguments provided).

+If the array contains hashrefs, the hash key is looked up on each item.

 ## List and Scalar Context

 All of the methods below are context sensitive, i.e. they return a list in list context and an arrayref in scalar context, just like autobox::Core.

+Beware: you might be in list context when you need an arrayref.

 When in doubt, assume they work like `map` and `grep`, and convert the return value to references where you might have an unobvious list context.
 E.g.

     $self->my_method(